-- The lock is a NO WAKE ZONE.
-The no wake zone extends. to the ends of the lock guide walls, and the City of Chicago enforces a no wake zone for the entire Chicago River. - Reduce loud music to listen to instructions.
-Keep hands & feet inside the boat.
-The water currents can cause the vessel to lurch and hands can get crushed. - · Commercial passenger vessels are required to use their own lines to hold to the lock (deckhands adjust the line tension as necessary). - Recreation boats should try to stay behind the 450-foot marker, when locking to the lake. - Recreation boater must hold on to the rope provided along the lock chamber wall and may not securily tie off lines to the wall to avoid the danger of capsizing your vessel when the water level drops 3-5 feet. - If an emergency vessel receives an emergency call while in the lock chamber and turns on its flashing lights, stay moored to the wall until it leaves.
+- DO NOT PASS vessels in the chamber when entering or exiting. - KEEP HANDS AND FEET INSIDE THE BOAT AT ALL TIMES.
+The water currents can cause the vessel to surge and hands can get crushed. - REDUCE LOUD MUSIC to listen to instructions. - The lock is a NO WAKE ZONE.
+The no wake zone extends to the ends of the lock guide walls, and the City of Chicago enforces a no wake zone for the main branch of the Chicago River.
+(Ord.
+10-40-261) - Recreation boats should try to stay behind the 450-foot marker, when locking to the lake. - Recreation boater must hold on to the rope provided along the lock chamber wall and may not securely tie off lines to the wall to avoid the danger of capsizing your vessel when the water level drops 3-5 feet. - Vessels may need to moor with an additional line during emergency operations.